evocn/lambda/content/rules.md

 > These take up 1 LOAD each.
 You cannot cast spells without them.

 ***Imbue | 1 SP*** |
-For one minute, your weapon deals additional damage equal to KNO.
+For one minute, your weapon deals additional damage equal to INT.

 ***Shield | 1 SP*** |
 Nullify damage of an incoming attack or trap.